KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 ### Audio Data

-Audio data objects define where audio data is located.
-Data is either accessed via a bufferView or uri.
+Audio data objects define where audio data is located and what format the data is in.
+The data is either accessed via a bufferView or uri.

 When storing audio data in a buffer view, the `mimeType` field must be specified.
 The base specification supports `audio/mpeg` and `audio/wav` MIME types.
 These were chosen with consideration for the wide support for these types acrosss 3D engines and common use cases.
 Other supported audio formats may be added via extensions.